rusik69/trtg/README.md

-# YTTG - Torrent to Telegram
+# TRTG - Torrent to Telegram

 A Go application that downloads files from torrents (magnet links or .torrent files) and uploads them to Telegram using Local Bot API Server (supports up to 2GB files).